 Therefore, if it is a hotel you are after, we recommend finding a small, locally run hotel to rest your head instead.
 Not only will the invariably be cheaper and allow more room in your Croatia travel budget for other activities, but you also get the added benefit of supporting a small local business and have a better chance of experiencing a different culture.
 A room in a budget to mid-range hotel will probably set you back an average of €45 – 60 per night, depending on the city you are visiting.

 Another fantastic option if you want to save money while travelling in Croatia without forgoing privacy is to get a private room through Airbnb.
-Again, prices in Croatia vary depending on which city you are visiting, however, you can expect to pay roughly €30 – 40 per night, which can save you a lot of money, particularly if you’re splitting the costs between two people.
+Again, Croatia prices vary depending on which city you are visiting, however, you can expect to pay roughly €30 – 40 per night, which can save you a lot of money, particularly if you’re splitting the costs between two people.

 If you’re on a tight budget and want to pinch pennies wherever you can, then you will be happy to know that there is a thriving hostel scene in Croatia.
 There is usually with at least one hostel in every major city with numerous options in tourist hotspots like Dubrovnik and Split and the bustling and edgy capital of Zagreb.